C4Q/AC-Android/lessons/DSNA/Algorithm_Analysis_2018.md

 ### Resources:

 The structures talked about in the Big O cheatsheet link are important to understand, at least as much as we can.
 Although we can gain a lot from reading the wiki pages linked there, we can also visualize these structures and interactively study them using: https://visualgo.net/en

+Further reading: This is  an excellent [article](http://discrete.gr/complexity/) on algorithm analysis.
+I `highly` suggest you take the time to read this.